-Now, if you follow these four pillars and you begin to bake in this experimental process into your strategy, I promise you're going to see some amazing results and you're going to learn a lot more about your users, about how Google understands your website, what is working for your business and where you really need to focus your time and energy.
+Now, if you follow these four pillars and you begin to bake this experimental process into your SEO marketing strategies, you're going to see some amazing results and an increase in organic search traffic.
+You're going to learn a lot more about your users, about how Google understands your website, what is working for your business, and where you really need to focus your time and energy.
 If you have any questions on what we covered here today, please comment below.
 We'd love to continue that conversation with you.

 If you found this video helpful, don't forget to hit the like button and also subscribe.
 We create new content each and every week on this channel to help you get the most out of your digital marketing activity online.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.